-With such a plot, The Birds may sounds like a B-Picture.
+With such a plot, The Birds may sound like a B-Picture.
 It could have been one, but it’s not.
 Why?
 Because it is a film of quality, with a care for good special effects (they were brilliant in 1963 and still are not so bad).
 The film was nominated for Best Special Effects at the 1964’s Oscars.
 It also was a long production.
-We know that B-movies are poor quality films and those are normally shot in a short amount of time.
+We know that B-movies are poor quality films and are normally shot in a short amount of time.
 We also have to emphasize the great work of George Tomasini who edited the film.
-I always thought that it was one of the most well edited Hitchcock’s films, especially for the attic’s scene.
-This scene is very impressive and very scary, but this is due to the magic of a brilliant editing.
+I always thought that it was one of the most well-edited Hitchcock’s films, especially for the attic’s scene.
+This scene is impressive and scary, but this is due to the magic of a brilliant editing.
 However, shooting this scene wasn’t without danger.
 You probably know what happened to Tippi Hedren.
-She has been told that this would be made with mechanical birds, but the day they were shooting the scene, she learnt that they never had intention to shoot the film with mechanical birds, but with real birds.
+She was told that this would be made with mechanical birds, but the day they were shooting the scene, she learnt that they never had the intention to shoot the film with mechanical birds, but with real birds.
 Well, I’ve heard another version saying that the mechanical birds were not working this day.
 The scene took five days to shoot.
 Of course, the birds weren’t really attacking Tippi Hedren, but it seems like they were because of the editing.
 However, when they were shooting the scene, a gull cut Tippi’s face with its beak and almost put out her eye.
 That was too much for the poor Tippi who shot “That’s enough!” when this unfortunate thing happened.
-She then had to rest for five days, doctor’s orders.
+She then had to rest for five days under the doctor’s orders.